hazimavdal/git-mirror/README.md

 }
 ```

-In this example we have the repository `my-repo` whose origin is Github and it needs to be mirror to both Gitlab and CodeCommit.
+In this example we have the repository `my-repo` whose origin is Github and it needs to be mirrored to both Gitlab and CodeCommit.
 When the script is run, it will do the following:

 1. Clone each repository in the manifest from the URL specified by `origin` (if it hasn't been cloned already).
 It is assumed the user running the script can `git clone` that repo.